USL Super League: History

 In May 2023, the USL awarded Super League franchise rights to Carolina Ascent FC, Dallas Trinity FC, DC Power FC, FC Tucson, Lexington SC, Phoenix Rising FC, Spokane Zephyr FC, and Tampa Bay Sun FC for the inaugural season; and Chattanooga Red Wolves SC, Forward Madison, Indy Eleven, Oakland Soul SC, and Sporting Club Jacksonville for later seasons.
 FC Tucson and the Rising would later forfeit their franchise rights, citing unpreparedness for professional play.
 Brooklyn FC and Fort Lauderdale United gained entry into the league in their place.
 U.S. Soccer granted the Super League its Division I sanctioning in February 2024, alongside the National Women's Soccer League.
-The league's inaugural season kicked off on August 17, 2024 with two matches: an Ascent home victory against DC Power FC during which Vicky Bruce scored the league's first goal, and a Zephyr home tie with Fort Lauderdale.
+The league's inaugural season kicked off on August 17, 2024, with two matches: an Ascent home victory against DC Power FC during which Vicky Bruce scored the league's first goal, and a Zephyr home tie with Fort Lauderdale.

+Spokane Zephyr FC, an inaugural member team, abruptly folded at the end of the 2025–26 season amid a decline in attendance that averaged under 1,000 spectators.
+Beginning in 2026, the USLS will transition to a spring-to-fall season structure, matching the National Women's Soccer League.
+An abridged season will be played in the second half of 2026 followed by a full season in 2027.

 Format

-The USL Super League plays a "fall to summer" schedule, aligning with the traditional fall–spring domestic soccer season, but differing from the spring–fall schedule typically played by American soccer leagues.
-A mid-season break is observed in order to avoid play in harsher climates during winter.
+The USL Super League is currently on a shortened fall season, with plans to run on a spring-fall calendar starting in the spring of 2027.
+They played their first 2 seasons under a "fall to summer" schedule, aligning with the traditional fall–spring domestic soccer season, which differed from the spring–fall schedule typically used by American soccer leagues.
+A mid-season break was observed in order to avoid play in harsher climates during winter.
 The Super League does not have a college draft, and clubs rely on free agents and transfers to build rosters.

 The team with the best record in the regular season wins the USL Super League Players' Shield.
 After the regular season, the top four teams play a single-elimination playoff tournament, the winner of which is the league champion.

 Organization

 Amanda Vandervort serves as the president of the USL Super League, while Missy Price serves as its vice president.
 Carrie Taylor is its vice president of operations.
+The league is organized underneath the United Soccer League league system, which is led by Alec and Nick Papadakis, who has led the USL since his appointment in 2009.